trl-lab/trl-lab.github.io/_pages/seminar_talks/info.md

 ##### Organization
 The TRL Seminar is an initiative under the affiliated
-<a href="https://ivi.fnwi.uva.nl/ellis/research/table-representation-learning/" target="blank">Table Representation Learning Research Theme</a> in the ELLIS unit Amsterdam, and is organized by <a href="mailto:madelon@cwi.nl" target="blank">Madelon Hulsebos (CWI)</a>.
+<a href="https://ivi.fnwi.uva.nl/ellis/research/table-representation-learning/" target="blank">Table Representation Learning Research Theme</a> in the ELLIS unit Amsterdam, and is organized by <a href="https://www.madelonhulsebos.com" target="blank">Madelon Hulsebos (CWI)</a>.

 ##### Logistics